LeungKwokFan/SparkonAKSandDocker/README.md

 Go to the "Networking" tab of the storage account, add your new IP address on Firewall option.

+### Cache Problem
+If you found some warning about cache in your python file when dealing with the dataframe, it may be caused by Out of Memory situation.

+* Solution:

+Use `dataframe.cache()` to cache dataframes.

 ## Author
 This project is created and maintained by [@](https://github.com/LeungKwokFan)***LeungKwokFan*** and [@](https://github.com/ipton17
 )***ipton17***.